 Place the dough on the prepared pans and cover with a towel.
 Allow the dough to rest for 10 minutes.

 Cover the loaves with a towel, and leave to rise about one hour or longer, until the dough springs back when pressed lightly with a finger.

-Poke the dough with a fork in several places to create steam vents.
+Pre heat an oven to 435 F/225 C. Poke the dough with a fork in several places to create steam vents.
 Bake the bread for about 20 minutes – rotate the pans about halfway through the baking time – or until the loaves are nicely colored and sound hollow when tapped.

 Transfer the bread to a rack or towel-lined basket to cool.
 Moroccan bread will keep only a day at room temperature, so plan to freeze leftovers.
 Thaw at room temperature, then reheat in the oven for just-baked freshness.

-Like its cousin Moroccan White Bread, Moroccan Semolina bread – or khobz dyal smida – is easy to prepare and perfect for sandwiches, breakfast, tea time or serving with tagines.
-I like to use half semolina to half white flour, but adjust this ratio to your preference.
+- Like its cousin Moroccan White Bread, Moroccan Semolina bread – or khobz dyal smida – is easy to prepare and perfect for sandwiches, breakfast, tea time or serving with tagines.
+We like to use half semolina to half white flour, but adjust this ratio to your preference.
 The more semolina you use, the more yellow in color and chewy in texture the bread will be.
 Delicious!